thoughtbot/maintaining-open-source-projects/book/03-git.md

 # Git & GitHub

-You check your emails in the morning, and you happily find a pull request (PR) waiting for your consideration.
+You check your emails in the morning, and you happily find a patch waiting for your consideration.
 You open it and start building a mental picture of what is proposed.
 You have to: